alex-lorson/alex-lorson.github.io/_pages/cv.md

   * The University of Edinburgh (Department of GeoSciences)
   * Undergraduate seminar: Keymethods in Geography

-* 2019--2021 (Term 2): Teaching Assistant
-  * The University of Edinburgh (Department of Linguistics and English Language)
-  * Undergraduate seminar: LEL1B (Introduction to Linguistics part II)

 * 2020/2021 (Term 1): Teaching Assistant
   * The University of Edinburgh (Department of Linguistics and English Language)
   * Honours seminar: Pragmatics